 Following an inheritance of £10,000 from a satisfied customer, John Bowers sets up his own loudspeaker company.

 The first Bowers & Wilkins loudspeaker.
 The profit from P1 allowed the company to invest in new calibration equipment.

 The DM1 and DM3 were launched to bring high quality audio to more customers, at an affordable price point.

 1970s: A decade of milestones

-The decade that saw a series of musical upheavals from disco to punk rock also brought several major milestones for Bowers & Wilkins.
-The company introduced curved cabinet forms and new cone materials such as Kevlar®.
-And it all culminated in the launch of the 801, soon to become the reference speaker of choice for many of the world’s leading recording studios.
+With the company established and growing fast, Bowers & Wilkins developed its reputation for innovative design backed up by world-leading R&D. We introduced new forms and design concepts including Tweeter-on-Top, new cone materials such as Aramid fibre, and it all culminated in the launch of the iconic 801, soon to become the reference speaker of choice for many of the world’s leading recording studios.

 With its curved cabinet, the DM70 changed the shape of loudspeaker design.